briancheruss/Phase-1-project/README.md

   -Browse the list of Samsung phone models on the "Products" page.
   -Add phones to your shopping cart (can not buy).
   -Contact the store via email or phone on the "Contact Us" page.
-  -Leave comments on phone's page (comments are not saved across page reloads).
+  -Leave review on phone's page (reviews are not saved across page reloads).

 ## Known Bugs